hemant110800/TravelMate/appSpecs.md

 - Protected routes for authenticated users
 - Real-time feedback on user actions

-### Technology
+### Technology Stack
 - React (Vite)
 - TypeScript
 - SCSS for styling
 - Axios for API communication

+---

 ## Backend Requirements

 ### API Development
-- RESTful APIs using Django REST Framework
+- RESTful APIs built using Django REST Framework
 - JWT-based authentication and authorization
 - Secure endpoints for user-specific data

 ### Data Management
-- PostgreSQL Database
+- PostgreSQL relational database
-- Relational schema for users, places, products, carts
+- Structured schema for users, places, products, carts, and orders
 - Migration-based schema evolution

 ### Validation & Error Handling
 - Server-side input validation
 - Proper HTTP status codes
-- Meaningful error messages
+- Meaningful and consistent error responses

+---

 ## Database Design
-The database schema and relationships are documented using DbDocs.
+The database schema and entity relationships are documented using **DbDocs** for better visualization and maintainability.

+---

 ## Non-Functional Requirements
-- Secure handling of sensitive data
+- Secure handling of sensitive user data
-- Scalable backend architecture
+- Scalable and modular backend architecture
-- Clean, maintainable, and modular codebase
+- Clean, maintainable, and well-documented codebase
-- Separation of concerns between frontend and backend
+- Clear separation of concerns between frontend and backend
-- Production-ready deployment strategy
+- Deployment-ready configuration for production environments

+---

 ## Assumptions & Design Decisions
 - The application is developed primarily for **learning, demonstration, and evaluation purposes**.
-- **Payment integration is implemented using Razorpay in Test Mode only**.
-No real monetary transactions are processed.
+- **Payment integration is implemented using Razorpay in Test Mode only**; no real monetary transactions are processed.
 - All payment success and failure scenarios are based on Razorpay’s test environment responses.
-- Static images for travel places and shop products are currently served as public assets; admin-based image uploads may be added in future enhancements.
+- Static images for travel places and shop products are currently served as public assets; admin-based image uploads may be introduced in future enhancements.
-- User authentication is implemented using JWT tokens without advanced features such as refresh token rotation or multi-factor authentication.
+- User authentication uses JWT tokens without advanced features such as refresh token rotation or multi-factor authentication.
-- The **AI Chat Assistant is a general-purpose, Generative AI–based assistant** intended only for answering generic travel or usage-related queries.
+- The **AI Chat Assistant is a general-purpose Generative AI–based assistant** intended only for answering generic travel or usage-related queries.
-- The AI assistant **does not have access to application data, user accounts,  payments, or system controls**, and cannot perform or trigger any in-app actions.
+- The AI assistant **does not have access to application data, user accounts, orders, payments, or system controls**, and cannot perform or trigger any in-app actions.
-- AI-generated responses depend on third-party APIs and may not always be accurate or context-aware.
+- AI-generated responses depend on third-party APIs and may not always be fully accurate or context-aware.
 - The system assumes a stable internet connection for API communication and third-party integrations.
 - The application is optimized for modern web browsers; legacy browser support is not guaranteed.

-All assumptions are documented to ensure transparency during evaluation.
+All assumptions are documented to ensure transparency during technical evaluation.

+---

 ## Project Setup
 - Frontend and backend are maintained in separate directories
-- Each directory contains its own README.md with detailed local setup instructions
+- Each directory contains its own `README.md` with detailed local setup instructions
-- PostgreSQL database is dockerized for local development
+- PostgreSQL database is Dockerized for local development

+---

 ## Tech Stack Summary

-#### Frontend
+### Frontend
-React (Vit-, TypeScript, SCSS, Axios
+- React (Vite)
+- TypeScript
+- SCSS
+- Axios

-#### Backend
+### Backend
+- Django
+- Django REST Framework
-Django, Django REST Framework, JWT Authentication
+- JWT Authentication

-#### Database
+### Database
-PostgreSQL (Dockerize-
+- PostgreSQL (Dockerized)

+---

 ## Integrations & Tools
 - Razorpay Payment Gateway
 - Generative AI APIs
 - Docker (PostgreSQL)
-- DbDocs (Schema documentation)
+- DbDocs (Schema Documentation)
 - GitHub (Version Control)

+---

 ## Future Enhancements
 - Admin dashboard for managing places and products
-- Cloud-based image uploads (Cloudinary / S3)
+- Cloud-based image uploads (AWS S3 / Cloudinary)
 - Booking and itinerary management
-- Advanced AI-powered travel recommendations
+- AI-powered personalized travel recommendations
-- Add order tracking and history
+- Order history and tracking features

+---

 ## Evaluation Focus

-This project is intended to demonstrate:
+This project is designed to demonstrate:
-- Full-stack application design
+- Full-stack application architecture
 - Frontend–backend integration
-- Secure authentication and payments
+- Secure authentication and payment workflows
 - Real-world deployment practices
-- Scalable and maintainable architecture
+- Scalable and maintainable system design

-Any additional assumptions or implementation trade-offs are documented in the respective README.md files.
+Any additional assumptions or implementation trade-offs are documented in the respective `README.md` files.